peachpiecompiler/peachpie-docs/docs/api/ref/phpvalue.md

 ## Visitor pattern

-`PhpValue` type implements a visitor pattern so you can traverse through the underlaying value structure.
-This is useful in case of arrays or objects, in case of implementing a value serializer, but also in order to quickly call a method depending on the value's type.
+`PhpValue` type implements a visitor pattern so you can traverse through the underlying value structure.
+It is useful in the case of arrays or objects.
+It is also used for implementing serializers.

 Method: `#!c# PhpValue.Accept( PhpVariableVisitor visitor)`